 Hot Springs for the Holidays

 There is truly no more magical time to visit the hot springs in Steamboat Springs than the holidays.
-Imagine sitting nestled down in the soothing, natural hot water while the steam gently rises up past the piles of snow, aspens, and pines.
+Imagine sitting nestled down in the soothing, natural hot water while the steam gently rises past the piles of snow, aspens, and pines.
 Enjoy deep relaxation and rejuvenation in one of the most mystical landscapes you’ve ever imagined!
 Families traveling with kids will enjoy the comfort and convenience of the amenities at Old Town Hot Springs located in the heart of downtown Steamboat.
-Couples looking for a more rugged, backcountry experience should adventure to Strawberry Park Hot Springs just 15 minutes from downtown.
-Admission rates will vary during the holiday season, so call in advance to make sure you’re prepared.
-Also, note that Strawberry Park is only accessible by 4WD or shuttle in the winter.
+Enjoy one of your winter days soaking in Steamboat’s beloved hot springs.

 Downhill, Nordic Ski or Snowshoe